cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ConfigurationOptions/ConfigurationsGlossary.md

 <br/>

-### Optionally set this to "GCP" if your Azure credentials are stored in Google Secrets Manager:
+### Optionally set this to "GCP" if your Azure credentials are stored in Google Secrets Manager

 | Variable        | Example Value | Type   | Notes                                                                                                                                                                                                                                                 |
 | --------------- | ------------- | ------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |